ooni/ooni.org/content/get-involved/contribute-test-lists.md

 websites that are relevant and commonly accessed within that country, many of which are in local languages.

-The URLs included in these lists fall under **[30 categories](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv)**, ranging from news media, file sharing and culture, to provocative or objectionable categories, like pornography, political criticism and hate speech.
+The URLs included in these lists fall under [30 categories](https://github.com/citizenlab/test-lists/blob/master/lists/00-LEGEND-new_category_codes.csv), ranging from news media, file sharing and culture, to provocative or objectionable categories, like pornography, political criticism and hate speech.

 ## Why contribute to test lists?

-**1. You can provide local expertise**
+**1. You can provide local insight**

-Examining internet censorship in a country requires local expertise, an understanding of:
+Examining internet censorship in a country requires local knowledge, an understanding of which sites and services are:

-* which sites and services are commonly accessed;
+* commonly accessed;
-* which sites and services are more likely to be blocked;
+* more likely to be blocked;
-* which sites and services would be interesting to test in light of the country's social and political environment.
+* interesting to test in light of the country's social and political environment.

 To ensure that test lists include a variety of different types of URLs that are updated on an ongoing basis, we need community contributions from around the world.

 **2. Potential risks**

-When running ooniprobe, you will connect to and download data from the websites included in the global test list and in the test list which is specific to the country that you are running ooniprobe from.
+When running OONI Probe, you will connect to and download data from the websites included in the global test list and in the test list which is specific to the country that you are running OONI Probe from.

-We therefore encourage you to review all of the URLs included in these lists carefully, prior to running ooniprobe, as connecting to some of these websites might be legally questionable (or illegal) in some jurisdictions.
+We therefore encourage you to review all of the URLs included in these lists carefully, prior to running OONI Probe, as connecting to some of these websites might be legally questionable (or illegal) in some jurisdictions.

 If you are uncertain of the potential implications of connecting to and downloading data from the websites listed in the test lists, you can pass your